Host families needed for exchange students - The Oxford Eagle

 ICES students are screened and selected according to their ability to adapt to another culture, academics, flexibility, maturity and the willingness to share and learn more about a host family and America.

-Students will arrive at the end of August.
-Each student will have his or her own medical insurance and spending money, with good English ability and a strong commitment to becoming a member of the host family and the local community.
+Students will arrive at the end of August and each student will have his or her own medical insurance, spending money, good English ability and strong commitment to becoming a member of their host family and the local community.

 Email newsletter signup